microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 ```

 ## Step 1 - Save Sample Resources
-To begin, you are going to populate your FHIR service with more sample FHIR Resources.
+To begin, you are going to populate your FHIR service with some sample FHIR Resources.

 ### Exercise Task